serverless-guru/templates/sls-bastion/README.md

 - System: `Mac OS`;

+- You need to have `AWS CLI` already installed in your machine;

+- You need to have `AWS Credentials` already configured in your machine;

 - You need to have `AWS Session Manager Plugin` already installed in your machine;

 - You need to update your `~/.ssh/config` file with this instructions: